aiman-al-masoud/deixiscript/src/deixiscript/README.md

 - source is parsed by grammatical framework
 - grammatical framework produces a semantic AST
-- AST is transformed into json form
+- GF AST is transformed into LLang json AST (mostly GeneralizedSimpleFormula)
-- the json AST can be interpreted as an AST of LLang (mostly GeneralizedSimpleFormula)
+- the LLang AST is fed to eval() OR it is used by compiler

 Use generalized ASTs to implement sentences: